Winter Climbing Scotland

 Synergy Guides pride ourselves on our enthusiasm for Scottish winter climbing.
 This is our bread and butter, a huge part of why we work in the mountains and the reason we count down the days to the first ice climb of each season.
 It isn't just about teaching climbing, learning how to build winter belays or avalanche avoidance.
 It's about surviving the elements, embracing the battle to remain warm and gaining confidence to dream big in adverse conditions.
-If our tagline was ever introduced for one climbing discipline, then Scottish Winter Climbing would be it.
+If our tagline was ever introduced for one climbing discipline, then Winter Climbing Scotland would be it.

 DARE TO EXPERIENCE ADVENTURE